ConnorBurgess/portfolio-landing/README.md

 ## Description

-_This project serves as a portfolio landing page to demonstrate programming skills_
+_This project serves as a portfolio landing page to demonstrate knowledge of HTML, CSS, and Bootstrap._

 ## Setup/Installation Requirements